NoachDev/flutter_graph_view/doc/en/options.md

 ### Vertex Panel (Hover Information)

-Show contextual data when user hovers over a vertex:
+A widget called when user hovers over a vertex.
+Them is, normaly, for show contextual data:

 ```dart
 options.vertexPanelBuilder = (vertex) {